gitARRhub/India_RISC-V_Chip_Tapeout/Week-0/README.md

 Welcome to my RISC-V tapeout journey!
 This Week 0 log captures the setup of three essential tools for digital design and simulation.

 ---
+# 🧰 System Requirements
+# Make sure your system has:
+# - 6 GB RAM
+# - 50 GB HDD
+# - Ubuntu 20.04 or higher
+# - 4 vCPU

 ## 🧰 Tools Installed